Paralysis tick in dogs and cats

 Cost of tick paralysis in cats

 Tick paralysis affects thousands of pets in Australia each year, and as you can see from the figures above, treatment can be very costly.
-Find out more about Bow Wow Meow Pet Insurance cover here.
+Bow Wow Meow’s Nose-to-Tail Cover includes treatment for Tick Paralysis with no sub-limits.
+Read more here.

 Symptoms of paralysis tick in dogs and cats